Howw-Way/starter-hugo-academic/content/gallery/TimeStep - 副本/index.md

 # Projects description

-**Purpose:** This is my notes for the approximation methods of marching, including explicit Euler method, implicit Euler method, implicit midpoint, and Runge-Kutta method.
+**Purpose:** This is my notes for the approximation methods of timestepping, including explicit Euler method,

 **Reference:**
 Some part of this notes is based on the book "Numerical Methods for Computational Science and Engineering"

 # Problem description

-That is, the initial conditions and the differential equation (time derivative) are given, then the solution can be given by time marching.
+That is, the initial conditions and the differential equation (time derivative) are given, then the solution can be given by time stepping.

 $$\mathbf {\dot{y}}=\mathbf{f}(t,\mathbf{y}),\space{} \mathbf{y(t_0)}=\mathbf{y_0}$$
 We can calculate the $\mathbf{y}$ on a temporal mesh covering the time interval between initial time $t_0$ and final time $T$.